kyxap1/starred/README.md

 ## Java

+- [prometheus-hystrix](https://github.com/ahus1/prometheus-hystrix) - This is an implementation of a HystrixMetricsPublisher that publishes metrics using the Prometheus java client.
 - [cassandra_exporter](https://github.com/criteo/cassandra_exporter) - Apache Cassandra® metrics exporter for Prometheus
 - [cassandra-reaper](https://github.com/thelastpickle/cassandra-reaper) - Automated Repair Awesomeness for Apache Cassandra
 - [open-airplay](https://github.com/jamesdlow/open-airplay) - A collection of libraries for Apple's AirPlay protocol